Eburonia/Japanese-Restaurant-Shibuya/README.md

 #### Colour Scheme
 - To not get distracted too much, and for readability purposes, the used colours on the website meet the colours of the background hero image.
 Three types are used for styling the html elements:
-   * Black: rgba(0, 0, 0, 0.85) - used in headers, footers, and sections background.
+   * Transparent Black colour: rgba(0, 0, 0, 0.85) - used in headers, footers, and sections background.
    * Cream colour type: rgb(195, 161, 104) - used in the restaurant logo text, h2 and h3 headers, sections, some divisions, image borders, buttons, form text fields, and form drop-down menus.
-   * Smokewhite: rgb(245, 245, 245) - used in header, footer, navigation bar, paragraphs, menu items, and form labels.
+   * Smokewhite colour: rgb(245, 245, 245) - used in header, footer, navigation bar, paragraphs, menu items, and form labels.
 - The sections and some divisions of the website have a black transparent colour.
 This to keep the hero image in the background a little bit visible, but not too much that you can't read the text anymore.
-- For emphasizing purposes a red colour rgb(255, 0, 0) is used for new menu items on the menu page and important messages like required text fields on the reservations and contact form.
+- For emphasizing purposes a red colour rgb(255, 0, 0) is used for new menu items on the menu page and important messages like required text fields (*) on the reservations and contact form.
-- The hover colour of the buttons is a transparent type of Orange colour: rgba(129, 91, 28, 0.5).<br>
+- The hover colour of the buttons is a transparent type of Orange colour: rgba(129, 91, 28, 0.5).
+- The audio player has not been styled (see also 'Known Bugs' section).<br>

 <img src="assets/readme-images/colour-scheme.png" alt="Colour scheme"><br>